What types of dogs are used?

 How long is the waiting list for an assistance dog?

-Our average wait time is 24-36 months, dependent on the client’s needs.
+Our average wait time is approximately 18-24 months, depending on the client’s needs.

 How much does it cost?

 Although it costs over $50,000 to train and place an assistance dog, all of our services, including transportation and accommodations at our New York campus are provided at no cost to the student, thanks to the extraordinary generosity of public contributions.